-Seeing any goop in your underwear can feel gross, but most of the time your discharge is there for good reason.
+Most of the time, your discharge is there for good reason.

 As if your period isn’t bad enough, the rest of the month isn’t exactly dry and clean.
 Your underwear is proof that your vag is basically a perpetually leaky faucet.